-- Make sure that all guards are in place and in proper working order and that all adjustment knobs are tight before operation. - 6.
-Firmly grip the Handle with one hand and the Auxiliary Handle with the other hand.
-Then, squeeze the Trigger. - 7.
-Allow the Blade to reach full speed before feeding the Blade into the workpiece.
+- 1. Make all necessary adjustments to the Circular Saw. - Make sure that all guards are in place in proper working order and that all adjustment knobs are tight before operation. - Make sure Trigger is in OFF position, then, plug the Power Cord into the nearest 120 volt, grounded, electrical outlet. - 4.
+Firmly grip the Main Handle with one hand and the Auxiliary Handle with the other hand. - Press and hold Trigger Lock, then the Trigger to turn on the Circular Saw. - Release Trigger Lock. - Allow the Saw Blade to reach full speed before feeding Saw Blade into the workpiece.

-CAUTION!
-Make straight cuts only.
-Do not attempt to twist the Saw to the right or left while cutting.
-If this occurs, the Blade will "bind" in the workpiece causing kickback, potential injury, and/or damage to the workpiece and Saw.

-- Do not force the Saw to remove material faster than it is designed to cut.
-Feed the Blade gradually into the workpiece. - Release the Trigger if the Blade is to be backed out of an uncompleted cut.
-When turning off the Saw, allow the Blade to fully stop on its own before removing the Saw.
-Do not press against the Blade to stop it. - Once the cutting job is completed, release the Trigger and wait until the Blade stops spinning. - 11.
-To prevent accidents, turn off the tool and unplug it after use.
+- Make straight cuts only.
+DO NOT twist Saw while cutting.
+If this occurs, the Saw Blade will "bind" in the workpiece causing kickback, potential injury, and/or damage to the workpiece and Circular Saw. - Do not force the Circular Saw to cut faster than it is designed to cut.
+Feed the Saw Blade gradually into the workpiece. - 10.
+Release Trigger if the Saw Blade is to be backed out of an uncompleted cut.
+Wait until the Saw Blade stops spinning before removing the Saw.
+Do not press against the Saw Blade to stop it. - Once the cutting job is completed, release the Trigger and wait until the Saw Blade stops spinning. - To prevent accidents, unplug the Power Cord from its electrical outlet.
 Clean, then store the tool indoors out of children's reach.